jyce2/vacc_uganda/README.md

 and response rates to vaccination uptake.
 We created an additional response variable, indicating full vaccination status based on the eight vaccines already in the dataset.

+Methods
-Methods (Factors Associated with Belief and Experience Scores):<br>
+Subsection: Sociodemographic Factors Associated with Belief and Experience Scores:<br>
 To assess caregiver and child factors associated with aggregate belief and experience scores, we used the following nonparametric analyses.
 Continuous variables were examined using Kendall’s Tau rank correlation, binary variables were examined using Wilcoxon Rank Sum test and Cohen’s d statistic, and multinomial variables were examined using Kruskal-Wallis test.
 Following Kruskal-Wallis, Dunn's test was performed for pairwise comparisons between groups that were significantly associated with belief or experience scores.
 All statistical tests were performed at a two-sided significance level of 0.05.
 Holm’s method was applied to control the Type 1 error rate in Dunn’s test.